Health Library

 After The Exam

-• The patient can resume normal activities.
+• Your child can resume normal activities.

 Radiation Safety

 The radioactive medicine decays over time and is mostly cleared through the urine.
-If your child is wearing diapers wash your hands after changing and dispose as normal.
+If your child is wearing diapers, wash your hands after changing and dispose as normal.

 If a parent or caregiver is pregnant, it is safe to be with the patient during and after the exam.
 The camera is not giving off any radiation like an X-ray or a CT scan.
-The camera only sees the radioactive medicine that was given.

-Last Updated 12/2021
+Last Updated 10/2024

-Reviewed By Job MacLean
+Reviewed By Kyaira Walton

 Contact Us